farooqkz/chooj/README.md

 ### What does work so far?

- - Login process with password works **more or less*.
+ - Login process with password works(manually or by scanning a QR code)
- - Chat in all room types(group rooms and DMs) works but you will see only a last handful of events.
+ - Chatting works in all rooms.
+Partially, however.
+ - Voice call partially works.
  - The Cow says "Please wait" to you kindly :))

 ### How to help?